Bataan: Highways, expressways and national roads

+Bataan-Cavite Interlink Bridge

-An Asian Development Bank-supported 32-kilometer bridge called Bataan–Cavite Interlink Bridge is proposed to connect Bataan with Cavite crossing Manila Bay.
+A 32-kilometer bridge called Bataan–Cavite Interlink Bridge is proposed to connect Bataan with Cavite, crossing Manila Bay, and is envisioned to be one of the world's longest marine bridges.
 The contract for detailed engineering and design was awarded in October 2020.
-The Philippine Department of Public Works and Highways announced that the bridge's construction is targeted to start before the year 2023 ends.
+The Philippine Department of Public Works and Highways announced that the bridge's construction, costing $3.91 billion, will be co-funded by Asian Development Bank (ADB), Asian Infrastructure Investment Bank (AIIB) and the Philippine government thru a 54%/29%/17% sharing respectively.

+On 12 December 2023, the ADB announced it has approved the $2.1 billion funding it promised for the construction of this bridge.
+On 15 December of the same year, the Philippine government, through the Department of Finance (DOF), and the Asian Development Bank (ADB) signed the first tranche of the financing for this project, worth $650 million of the total $2.1 billion loan package.
+On the other hand, AIIB announced that their share of first tranche funding, worth $350 million, would be available to the Philippine government in January 2024.

 Sports facilities

 Public sports facilities are dispersed across the province.
 Indoor sports arenas or gymnasiums are located in the towns of Dinalupihan, Hermosa, Orani, Orion, Limay and Mariveles, and there are two in the City of Balanga.
 An olympic-size swimming pool frequently used for local competitions is situated in the town of Abucay.
 While the town of Dinalupihan hosts the remaining athletics track and field in the province after the conversion of former Bataan Provincial Oval in Balanga to a public highschool.

-There are three privately-owned golf courses in the province, these are:
+There are three privately owned golf courses in the province, these are: